Cornaro family

-The House of Cornaro or Corner were a family in Venice who were patricians in the Republic of Venice and included many Doges and other high officials.
-The name Corner, originally from the Venetian dialect, was adopted in the eighteenth century.
+The House of Cornaro or Corner were a Venetian patrician family in the Republic of Venice and included many Doges and other high officials.
+The name Corner, originally from the Venetian language, was adopted in the eighteenth century.
 The older standard Italian Cornaro is no longer common in Italian sources referring to earlier members of the family, but remains so in English.

 History

 The family and name Cornaro are said to descend from the gens Cornelia, a patrician family of Ancient Rome.
 The Cornari were among the twelve tribunal families of the Republic of Venice and provided founding members of the Great Council in 1172.
 In the 14th century, the family separated into two distinct branches, Cornaro of the Great House and Cornaro Piscopia.
 The latter name derived from the 1363 grant of the fief of Piscopia in the Kingdom of Cyprus to Federico Cornaro.

 When Caterina Cornaro married king James II of Cyprus in 1468, the Lusignan royal arms were added to the family arms party per pale.
 They had eight palaces on the Grand Canal, Venice at different times, including Ca' Corner and what is now the Palazzo Loredan dell'Ambasciatore.
 They commissioned many famous monuments and works of art, including Bernini's Ecstasy of St Theresa in the Cornaro Chapel of Santa Maria della Vittoria, Rome (1652).
 In Greece the islands of Scarpanto and Kasos were their fiefs from the early 14th century until the Ottoman conquest.